Updated September 15, 2021

 It is the responsibility of supervisors/unit heads in all areas to plan and oversee a safe return to campus schedule that is appropriate to their operations and function.
 They may choose to implement stricter requirements than

-the on-campus protocols delineated below, particularly pertaining to mask wearing and physical distancing, as deemed appropriate for maintaining the health and safety of their areas.
+the on-campus protocols delineated above particularly pertaining to mask wearing and physical distancing, as deemed appropriate for maintaining the health and safety of their areas.
 Supervisors/unit heads and HR directors are also responsible

 for the members of their teams.

 Supervisors/unit heads may ask their students and employees about their vaccination status in order to facilitate planning.
 It is wholly up to students and employees whether to voluntarily provide information about their vaccination status, and they may choose to decline.
-Unvaccinated individuals will be required to follow alternative procedures on campus, which may include regular COVID-19 testing and mask-wearing at all times; more to come soon.
+Unvaccinated individuals are required to follow alternative procedures on campus, which include completing the daily health questionnaire, wearing masks and distancing and complying with mandatory weekly COVID-19 testing.

 COVID officials will remain in place for the foreseeable future, and may be assigned in administrative areas.
 New responsibilities aligned with changes to campus protocols will be determined for those holding this role over the coming weeks.